hujhax/austin-improv-wiki/Halyn Lee Erickson.md

 **Halyn Lee Erickson** is an improv performer.

 ## History
 She began watching shows at [[The Hideout Theatre]] when she was in 6th grade, and started taking improv classes there in 2009.
 Her first main stage show at the Hideout was Season 2 of Austin Secrets in January/February of 2011.
-After that she was in LNI, Spirited (Alice), Dickens Unleashed!, Process, Rock, Fandom, and is currently in Season 4 of Austin Secrets.
-She was one of the main cast members of the 43 Hour Improv Marathon at the Hideout in 2012.
+After that she was in Season 2 of Austin Secrets, LNI, Spirited (Alice), Dickens Unleashed!, Process, Rock (during this run she was one of the main cast members of the 43 Hour Improv Marathon at the Hideout in 2012) Fandom, Season 4 of Austin Secrets, and is currently in Hurly Burly and TheatreSports.
+In June she will be headlining the Threefer at the Hideout with her solo show, The Devil and Halyn Erickson, based on the classic Maestro game Demon Voice.

 ## Troupes
 * [[Happy Butter]]